mattwaite/sportsdatabook/_book/01-intro.md

 # The very basics

 R is a programming language, one specifically geared toward statistical analysis.
-Like all programming languages, it has certain built in functions and you can interact with it in multiple ways.
+Like all programming languages, it has certain built-in functions and you can interact with it in multiple ways.
 The first, and most basic, is the console.

 <img src="images/verybasics1.png" width="1366" />